ligos/blog.ligos.net/source/about.md

 ## About the Author

 I'm Murray.
-A thirty something male, living in Sydney, Australia.
+A forty something male, living in Sydney, Australia.

-I'm a husband, father, brother, evangelical Christian, Bible study leader, occasional preacher, programmer, database administrator, performance analyst, general IT assistant for family.
+I'm a husband, father, brother, evangelical Christian, Bible study leader, occasional preacher, Church Warden, programmer, database administrator, performance analyst, general IT assistant for family.
 And probably a whole bunch of other titles, but that will do for now.

-Professionally, I work for [Far Edge Technology](http://www.faredge.com.au), mostly developing [Wise Owl Legal](http://www.wiseowllegal.com.au).
+Professionally, I work for [WiseTech Global](http://wisetechglobal.com) developing software for the logistics industry.

-I serve at [Wenty Anglican Church](http://www.wentworthville.anglican.asn.au/) where I was converted as a young adult.
+I serve at [Wenty Anglican Church](http://wentyanglican.org.au/) where I was converted as a young adult.

-I play computer games infrequently by myself, and regularly with my son (who is obsessed with [lego games](https://en.wikipedia.org/wiki/Lego_Marvel_Super_Heroes)).
+I play computer games infrequently by myself, and regularly with my sons (Minecraft, Roblox, Fortnite).

 I maintain a small, if unusually robust, home network.
-Which hosts this blog and [MakeMeAPassword.org](https://makemeapassword.org).
+Which hosts this blog and [MakeMeAPassword.ligos.net](https://makemeapassword.ligos.net).

 ## Financial Support